 The only town on the island is San Pedro, where the majority of businesses, the airport, ferries, water taxis, banks and gas stations are.
 As the island is long and skinny, so too is San Pedro Town.
-There are just a handful of streets which can become congested during peak times.
+There are just a handful of streets that can become congested during peak times.
 Golf carts are the most popular form of transportation, for both tourists and residents, and follow the same laws as motorized vehicles.
 Expect the main roads to be paved or cobblestones, with back streets and part of the main road north to be unpaved.
 The paved road ends at Mile 3.5 North, at Belizean Shores Resort.
 Throughout Belize, speedbumps are used to control the speed of traffic.

-While streets are named and in town there are street signs, most of the island uses mile markers as addresses.
+While streets are named and in town, there are street signs, most of the island uses mile markers as addresses.
 Mile markers start at Central Park and go north and south.
 For example, X’tan Ha Resort is at Mile 7.2 North, meaning that from Central Park, the resort is 7.2 Miles to the north.
 There is a toll bridge in the Boca Del Rio neighborhood for all motor vehicles going north out of town or coming into town.

 On to the practicalities.
 As there is only one town and the island itself is small, plan to spend some time in San Pedro Town should you need any of these services while vacationing.
 There are currently two gas stations, one is south of town on Coconut Drive and the other is on the lagoon side just south of the Police Station.
 Many pharmacies and grocery stores can be found throughout town.
 There are one or two small groceries north of the toll bridge, but you will find a wider variety of items with better prices if you shop in town for sundry items.
 ATM’s can be found at any of the banks, marked on the map above.
 Do note that there are no ATM’s north of the bridge.
 Money is dispensed in Belizean currency; the practical exchange rate is US $1 = BZ $2.

-You can embrace the true island style and walk along the beachfront where many venders, bars and restaurants can be found.
+You can embrace the true island style and walk along the beachfront where many venders, bars, and restaurants can be found.
 The streets parallel to the sea in town tend to have the most gift shops and restaurants.
-On the back street is a thriving craft market where you can find handmade items such as carvings, tapestries, hammocks and jewelry.
+On the back street is a thriving craft market where you can find handmade items such as carvings, tapestries, hammocks, and jewelry.

 The San Pedro airstrip is towards the southern end of town and is the only airstrip on the island.
 Flying from the Phillip Goldson International Airport (code BZE) to San Pedro Town via local flight continues to be the most popular method to get to Ambergris Caye.
 Additionally, there are ferry companies located in Belize City that make daily runs to the island.
 Those arrival docks are located in town on the beach.